jxson/looking-back-at-retrollect/looking-back-at-retrollect.md

 ## Synopsis

-This is a list of the dos and don'ts of building a cross platform HTML5 application as learned during the development of the Iphone and Android application [Retrollect][later].
+This is a list of the dos and don'ts of building a cross platform HTML5 application as learned during the development of the Iphone and Android application [Retrollect](http://retrollectapp.com/).

 Topics that will be touched on: